 My Research

-You can view my C.V. or view PDF versions of selected papers below.
+You can look at my C.V. or view PDF versions of selected papers below.

 This paper presents a classroom experiment on exchange rate determination.
 The experiment can be used in a variety of undergraduate courses.
 The handouts are available here in MS Word 2003 format.